nightmode/feri/docs/api/functions.md

 Type: `function`

-Ensure source and destination are not the same and not in each others path.
+Ensure source and destination are not blank, not the same, and not in each others path.
+Also ensure that the destination is not a protected folder.

 ```
-@return  {Boolean}  True if both paths are good.
+@return  {*}  Boolean true if both paths are good.
+String with an error message if not.
 ```

 ### functions.destToSource